RedHat-UX/red-hat-design-system/docs/accessibility/index.md

 While the WCAG criteria inform the “what” of accessibility conformance, POUR reminds us of the “why.”

-Just building your experiences with your users and these four principles in mind from the start will go a long way towards conformance, well before you open up an accessibility checklist or run any browser testing extensions.
+Keeping your users and these four principles in mind from the start will go a long way towards conformance, well before you open up an accessibility checklist or run any browser testing extensions.

 The [W3C’s Accessibility Principles](https://www.w3.org/WAI/fundamentals/accessibility-principles/) page provides more information on applying POUR.